-Applicants are responsible for mailing the application packet in one unit (except academic transcripts,test scores, and recommendations) to the School for Health Studies.
+Applicants are responsible for mailing the application materials (except academic transcripts, test scores, and recommendations) to the School for Health Studies.
 All documents submitted become the property of Simmons College and cannot be returned to the applicant.
-The packet includes:
+Direct Entry applicants must submit all materials (except GRE or TOEFL scores) in one envelope.
+Application materials include:

-- A completed application form, including essay, resume, checklist, and Certification of Finances Form (for non-U.S. citizens only).
-Students interested in ultimately completing both the M.S. program and the C.A.G.S. program must clearly indicate both programs on the application for admission at the time of submission. - 2.
+- I. A completed application form, including personal statement, resume, checklist, and Certification of Finances Form (for non-U.S. citizens only).
+Students interested in ultimately completing both the M.S. program and the C.A.G.S. family health concentration program must clearly indicate both programs on the application for admission at the time of submission. - 2.
 A non-refundable \$50 application fee, made payable to Simmons College. - 3.
 For RNs, notarized copy of licensure and at least one year of clinical experience

-In addition, the following should be sent directly to the School for Health Studies by the testing, educational agencies, or appropriate individuals:
+The following should be sent directly to the School for Health Studies by the testing, educational agencies, or appropriate individuals for all nursing applicants: